henry-oberholtzer/solar-system-age/README.md

 ## Description

-This projects uses a JS class constructor and methods to return a users age
+This projects uses a JS class constructor and methods to return a users age based on a the orbit of a chosen celestial object.

 ## User Stories